Triple Net Lease Example: Annotated NNN Lease with CAM, Tax, and Audit Clauses

 "Capital expenditures required by law or necessary to reduce CAM costs may be included in CAM expenses, amortized over the useful life of the improvement (not to exceed 15 years) with interest at 6% per annum.
 Tenant's share of any such amortized capital cost shall not exceed $1.00/SF per year."

 What this means: The amortization provision is a compromise.
-Capital costs can't be expensed in full in one year — they must be spread over useful life.
+Capital costs can't be expensed in full in one year.
+They must be spread over useful life.
 The $1.00/SF/year cap limits the tenant's exposure to capital items even in a heavy renovation year.
 Without this cap, a major parking lot replacement could spike the tenant's CAM by $3-4/SF in a single year.

 The Gross-Up Provision: Often Buried, Always Important